Our Christian Vision

 Doors are for looking through in order to then act or express this in some way in response; for moving on, making choices, and doing something creative, active and purposeful in response.
 This can simply be done through a change in attitude or behaviour or thinking.
 It can also be expressed powerfully through music or art or drama or dance and through some form of social action or specific acts of giving.
 Doors allow as an opportunity to walk through and make a change and grow.

 We develop the capacity of our pupils to think spiritually through our school values.
-Our values of trust, hope, compassion, forgiveness, love and perseverance are developed in Collective Worship and our classrooms so that during their time at West Malling, our pupils’ values and spirituality develops like a photograph can in a darkroom.
+Our values of love, trust, compassion, hope, forgiveness and perseverance are developed in Collective Worship and our classrooms so that during their time at West Malling, our pupils’ values and spirituality develop like a photograph can in a darkroom.
 The image is already there, but gradually realised so that we can see what lies within.
-As our vision statement recalls, using 1 John 3.2, that “what we will be has not yet been revealed” (1 John 3.2)
+As our vision statement recalls, using 1 John 3:2, “what we will be has not yet been revealed."